Benefits of Internet of Things (IoT) in Agriculture and Smart Farming

 The companies who design and develop IoT for agriculture have to take into consideration rapid climate change and emerging weather extremes, work with limited land availability and unfavorable factors like dying pollinators.

-On the bright side, in response to these conditions, many progressive projects emerge, for example,
+On the bright side, in response to these conditions, many progressive projects emerge, for example, connected beehives by Deutsche Telekom or

 Markets will grow and collapse, disruptive business models will emerge or die, but people will always need to eat and drink.
 For this reason, the development of such areas as food and agriculture will always be a priority, especially given the dynamics we observe in the world today.
-Therefore, IoT used in agriculture has a big promising future as a driving force of the efficiency, sustainability and scalability in this industry.
+Therefore, IoT used in agriculture has a big promising future as a driving force of efficiency, sustainability and scalability in this industry.